- New Items 2020

 Jibai Shimoshirazu Cucumber

-Delectable variety from Japan.
-The sweetest cucumber we have tasted, a perfect snacking cucumber with no bitter flavor!
+The sweetest cucumber we have tasted, this Japanese variety is a perfect snacking cucumber with no bitter flavor!
 Produces shorter, slightly thicker fruit than other Japanese varieties.
 Can be grown on the ground or on poles and is vigorous.
-Deep green fruit is about 7-8” long.
+Deep green fruit is about 7-8 inches long.
 Adapted to high temperature, humidity, and is disease and powdery mildew resistant.